No. 2 Ohio State holds off Terps 43-30, Michigan next

 This was a far cry from the previous two Ohio State-Maryland meetings, which the Buckeyes won 73-14 and 66-17 – although it wasn’t quite as harrowing for them as their 52-51 overtime win over the Terps in 2018.
 That game also came the week before they faced Michigan.

-Down by three in the third, the Buckeyes took back the lead after Lathan Ransom blocked a punt, giving Ohio State the ball at the Maryland 14.
-An 8-yard touchdown run by Hayden gave the Buckeyes a 17-13 advantage.
+A blocked punt set up an 8-yard touchdown run by Hayden and gave the Buckeyes a 17-13 advantage in the third.

-Hayden scored on a 3-yard run with 16 seconds left in the third to make it 27-13, but Maryland answered with Tagovailoa's 5-yard scoring run early in the fourth.
-A 2-point conversion cut the lead to six.
+“I love the way we competed tonight, even though it wasn’t pretty,” Stroud said.
+“I don’t think a lot of games today were pretty.”

-Hayden scored again on a 13-yard run, but Jakorian Bennett returned a blocked extra point all the way for two points, making the score 33-23.
+Hayden’s second touchdown made it 27-13, but Maryland answered with Tagovailoa’s 5-yard scoring run, plus a 2-point conversion.
+After another TD run by Hayden, Jakorian Bennett returned a blocked extra point all the way for two points, making the score 33-23.

-Tagovailoa threw a 1-yard touchdown pass to Jeshaun Jones on fourth down after scrambling to his right to keep the play going.
-That trimmed the lead to three with 9:49 to go.
+Tagovailoa threw a 1-yard touchdown pass to Jeshaun Jones to trim the lead to three with 9:49 to go.

 THE TAKEAWAY